antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 ## Reflections

-Before analyzing the results, it is important to mention that the results are not to be seen as good or bad; there are many factors to consider that can affect performance.
+Before analyzing the results, it is important to mention that the results are not to be seen as good or bad; there are many factors to consider.
 For this benchmark, we only focused on the duration of the workflows.

 A quick screening shows that the Inline Code implementation crushes its competition, being approximately `0.095 / 0.00049 ≈ 194.0` __194__ times faster than the For Each implementation, and `0.067 / 0.00049 ≈ 137.0` __137__ times faster than the Filter Array implementation.
-These metrics, and with an average time per element of __0.00049__ seconds, indicate that it is quite fast in this context!
+These metrics, and with an average time per element of __0.00049__ seconds, indicate that it is quite fast!
 Why do we get these results?
 One reason could be that the Inline Code action runs within a single execution context, minimizing the overhead associated with action-by-action processing.

 Looking at the Filter Array implementation combined with the For Each action, it definitely falls a bit under the shadow when compared to the Inline Code implementation.
 The [time per element chart](#time-per-element-in-seconds) indicates some performance decrease as the number of elements grows.
 Compared to the For Each implementation, we can calculate that it is around `0.095 / 0.067 ≈ 1.4` __1.4__ times faster.
-The performance gain on average in reduced execution time is approximately __29.0%__, calculated with the following: `(0.095 - 0.067) / 0.095 * 100 ≈ 29.0`.

 Lastly, the elephant (literally) in the room is the For Each implementation.
 It had impressive stable performance regardless of the number of elements.
 Unfortunately, it performed the worst out of the three methods.

 Does this mean you should always inject JavaScript everywhere whenever you can?
 Probably not, but it has its place when you need to iterate over large collections and other tasks that require a more programmatic approach.
 There are also limitations to consider before jumping on the JavaScript hype train.

 Key take away from this benchmark is:
-- If possible use the Filter action to only work with a subset of a collection.
+- If possible use the Filter Array action to only work with a subset of a collection.
 - Use JavaScript when you need to iterate a big collection, because its really fast!
 - For Each action, really stable performance.

+During the writing of this blog post, Microsoft announced <a href="https://techcommunity.microsoft.com/t5/azure-integration-services-blog/announcement-introducing-net-c-inline-action-for-azure-logic/ba-p/4160541" target="_blank" rel="noopener noreferrer">Custom C# Code</a>.
+I will do a benchmark on this as well once the documentation is a bit more comprehensive!

 Interested in more benchmarks?
 Make sure to check my post about [Choosing the Quickest Logic App Condition!🏎️](/posts/benchmark-condition)!

-During the writing of this blog post, Microsoft announced <a href="https://techcommunity.microsoft.com/t5/azure-integration-services-blog/announcement-introducing-net-c-inline-action-for-azure-logic/ba-p/4160541" target="_blank" rel="noopener noreferrer">Custom C# Code</a>.
-I will do a benchmark on this as well once the documentation is a bit more comprehensive!